 Although the system of classifying and naming plants has changed over the years, its basic structure has remained the same.
 Today, all living things are classified into kingdom, phylum (or division), class, order, family, genus, and species.
 This classification is done with the help of DNA sequencing and is overseen by the International Code of Nomenclature (ICN).

 Although the binomial nomenclature only includes the genus and species, it is very helpful to also learn which family a plant belongs to.
 This is a tremendous help in plant identification as plants at the family level often have similar physical characteristics.

 From a Biblical standpoint, generally the “kind” refers to the family level of classification, producing after itself.

 And God said, Let the earth bring forth grass, the herb yielding seed, and the fruit tree yielding fruit after his kind, whose seed is in itself, upon the earth: and it was so.

 Botanical families are named using a Latin plural adjective ending in “aceae”.
 The adjective usually describes the most prominent genus in the family or the most prominent characteristic of the family.

 Fabaceae – named after the Faba bean (broad bean)

 Iridaceae – from the Greek word for iridescent

 The genera (plural of genus) are groups of plants in a family that are “generic” or “general”.
 The genera are named using a Latin noun and usually indicate a medicinal virtue or an obvious characteristic of the plant.
 Names of deities and those who discovered the plant genus are also used.

-Mahonia aquifolium (oregon grape) – named after Bernard MacMahon, 19th century American horticulturalist
+Mahonia aquifolium (Oregon grape) – named after Bernard MacMahon, 19th century American horticulturist

 Artemisia absinthium (wormwood) – named after the goddess Artemis in Greek mythology